-- 7. A key exception is executives who are 65 or older and who have held high policy-making positions during the two-year period prior to retirement.
+- 7. A key exception is executives who are 65 or older and who have held high policymaking positions during the two-year period prior to retirement.
 If such an employee is entitled to an annual retirement benefit from the employer of at least \$44,000, he or she can be forcibly retired. - 8.
 The Walsh-Healey Public Contracts Act covers laborers for contractors who furnish materials, supplies, articles, and equipment to any agency of the United States, provided the minimum contract amount is \$10,000. - 9.
-OSHA sets specific occupational and health standards for employers and requires that records be kept of work-related injuries, illnesses, and death. - 10.
-The employer is required to offer the employee as many as 12 weeks of unpaid leave. - 11.
-ERISA was designed primarily to ensure that workers covered by private pension plans receive benefits from those plans in accordance with their credited years of service with their employers. - 12.
+The employer is required to offer the employee as many as 12 weeks of unpaid leave.
+The leave may be used all at once, or in separate weeks, days, or hours. - 10.
+ERISA was designed primarily to ensure that workers covered by private pension plans receive benefits from those plans in accordance with their credited years of service with their employers. - 11.
 Vesting conveys to employees the right to share in a retirement fund in the event they are terminated before the normal retirement age.
 The vesting process is linked to the number of years needed for workers to earn equity in their retirement plans and to become entitled to full or partial benefits at some future date if they leave the company before retirement.
-Once vested, a worker has the right to receive a pension at retirement age, based on years of covered service, even though the worker may not be working for the firm at that time. - 13.
-The administrator must furnish a statement, not more than once in a 12-month period, of the total benefits accrued and accrued benefits that are vested, if any, or the earliest date on which these accrued benefits will become vested. - 14.
+Once vested, a worker has the right to receive a pension at retirement age, based on years of covered service, even though the worker may not be working for the firm at that time. - 12.
+The administrator must furnish a statement, not more than once in a 12-month period, of the total benefits accrued and accrued benefits that are vested, if any, or the earliest date on which these accrued benefits will become vested. - 13.
+The insurance provided must meet these two tests: - a.
+Value test-plan that pays at least 60 percent of medical expenses on average for a standard population, and - b.
+Affordability test-employee's premium contribution for self-only coverage for the lowest cost plan cannot exceed 9.5 percent of employee's household income. - 14.
 The procedure that may be followed by the Human Resources Department in hiring new employees is: - a.
 Receive request for new employee. - b.
 Examine applications. - c.
 Interview applicants. - d.
 Administer tests. - e.
 Check references. - f.
 Select and notify successful applicant. - g.
 Send information to Payroll Department. - h.
-Prepare personnel file. - 15.
-The application for employment form may provide information such as the following: - a.
-Personal information, including name, address, telephone number, and social security number - b.
-Educational background, including a summary of the schools attended, whether the applicant graduated, and degrees conferred - c.
-Employment and experience record - d.
-Type of employment desired - e.
-References
+Prepare personnel file.